koenrane/KR-new-site/content/Definitive confirmation of shard theory.md

 [^1]: DM me if you want links to websites where you can find information which is not available on LessWrong!

-[^2]: "The broader AI community" taken in particular to include more traditional academics, like those at [EleutherAI](https://discord.gg/zBGx3azzUn).
+[^2]: “The broader AI community" taken in particular to include more traditional academics, like those at [EleutherAI](https://discord.gg/zBGx3azzUn).